w3c/imsc-tests/imsc1/README.md

 # IMSC1 Test suite

-The IMSC1 Test suite consists of TTML source files located under `./ttml`, and matching exemplar rendererings under `./png`.
+The IMSC1 Test suite consists of TTML source files located under `./ttml`, and matching exemplar renderings under `./png`.

 The exemplar renderings are generated using the [imscJS](https://github.com/sandflow/imscJS) library.
+The root container is mapped onto a 640x360 gray pixel array as specified in [Section 6.7.1 of IMSC1](https://www.w3.org/TR/ttml-imsc1.0.1/#ittp-aspectRatio).
+Note that:

+- the root container does not fill the pixel array in its entirety unless (i) `ittp:aspectRatio` is not specified, or (ii) `ittp:aspectRatio` is equal to the aspect ratio of the pixel array

+- the value of `tts:extent` on the `tt` element is not used to determine the portion of the pixel array occupied by the root container, but instead to determine the dimensions of a `px` unit relative to the root container

-The root container is mapped onto a 640x360 gray pixel array and each exemplar rendering corresponds to an ISD, with the media time (in seconds) of the ISD encoded in the file name.
+Each exemplar rendering corresponds to an ISD, with the media time (in seconds) of the ISD encoded in the file name.

 The `./tests.json` file lists all tests.